Updated: March 27, 2021

 Will My Union Pay Your Fees?

 Sometimes.
 Some Unions will even contact us on your behalf or seek telephonic consultation (i.e.; initial or second opinion) regarding your situation.
 Usually, the more serious the issue, the more likely they will either pay fees directly or reimburse you for fees paid.
 Nothing prevents any union from paying consulting fees on behalf of members or reimbursing those fees to members (more common).

 No. Consultants do not provide legal services.
 Consultants provide specialty consulting and advisory services in the wide area of federal personnel matters.
 We also provide transactional litigation services including written appeals, discovery requests, preparation of motions and responses to motions, evidence preparation, crafting of EEO complaint claims and bases, affidavit support, etc..
 These areas include discipline, adverse actions, Equal Employment Opportunity (EEO), retirement, personnel action coding, administrative investigations, FOIA, Merit Systems Protection Board (MSPB) appeals, Federal Labor Relations Authority (FLRA) actions, arbitration, document reviews, union representation oversight, and a variety of other matters.

 Is a Consultant Less Expensive than an Attorney?

 In every case, without exception, yes.
-Our recent experiences indicate an initial retainer for an attorney to represent you in an EEOC complaint is $10,000 and an MSPB initial retainer can be as high as $15,000 depending on your geographic location.
+Our recent experiences indicate an initial retainer for an attorney to represent you in an Equal Employment Opportunity Commission is $10,000 and an Merit Systems Protection Board initial retainer can be as high as $15,000 depending on your geographic location.